CaterinaBi/aicore-web-scraping-pipeline/README.md

 ## Goals 🏅

-Data Collection Pipeline
+The aims of this data collection pipeline are to:

-Developed a module that scraped data from various sources using Selenium (and maybe Requests) Curated a database with information about the website and stored it on an AWS RDS database using SQLAlchemy and PostgreSQL Performed unit testing and integration testing on the application to ensure that the package published to Pypi is working as expected
+- develop a module that scrapes data from various sources using Selenium and Requests;

+- curate a database with information about the chosen website and store it on an AWS RDS database using SQLAlchemy and PostgreSQL;

+- perform unit testing and integration testing on the application to ensure that the package published to Pypi works as expected;

-Used Docker to containerise the application and deployed it to an EC2 instance Set up a CI/CD pipeline using GitHub Actions to push a new Docker image Monitored the container using Prometheus and created dashboards to visualise those metrics using Grafana
+- use Docker to containerise the application and deploy it to an EC2 instance;

+- set up a CI/CD pipeline using GitHub Actions to push a new Docker image;

+- monitor the container using Prometheus and create dashboards to visualise those metrics using Grafana.

 ## Language and tools